 A Shaft of Light

 Dennison’s cell has a television with a carefully curated selection of channels offering mainly educational and spiritual programming, but he has no access to internet or email and is allowed one 15-minute phone call per month on a secure, monitored line.
 The magazines and newspapers he and other inmates in his unit read are delayed by weeks to prevent information deemed potentially sensitive to national security from reaching certain prisoners.
-For the same reasons, any content that might incite violence among inmates or retribution against guards is also heavily redacted or completely censored.
+For the same reasons, content that might incite violence among inmates or retribution against guards is heavily redacted or completely censored.
 Mail sometimes never arrives.

 ADX Supermax sits atop a mesa where the rolling plains of central Colorado meet the foothills of the Sangre de Christo mountains.
 The facility is flanked by thirteen concrete and glass control towers linked by 12-foot-high walls topped with razor wire, while the perimeter is more covertly monitored using laser technology, motion sensors, remote-controlled doors and pressure pads.
 ADX Supermax is often referred to as the “Alcatraz of the Rockies,” and it was designed with a singular purpose—to house the most violent male inmates in the United States prison system.